wp-plugins/mtphr-members/readme.txt

 == Upgrade Notice ==

-Added full content option for archive excerpt (use "excerpt_length = -1").
+Added settings for post type "public" and "has_archive" attributes.